markmarkyesyes/Educational-Intervention-Management-System/toImplement.md

-    //-import teacher names as datalist (via helper) -make sure progress details(group one) will have select buttons where only one can be selected at a time -second group of progress details can select multiple -Review validations
+    //-import teacher names as datalist (via helper) -make sure progress details(group one) will have select buttons where only one can be selected at a time -second group of progress details can select multiple -break each section into partials
+  -Review validations
-  //-Make sure the data is persisted to a Document in the students appropriate list using form submission data
+  -Make sure the data is persisted to a Document in the students appropriate list using form submission data -break intervention effectiveness section into a logic module that returns directly to form persistence
   //-Return user to dashboard after creation
       -with success flash messages

-//-persist to database correctly
+-persist to database correctly
-    and render a json confirmation page

--create a show page to display the data linked from student on the dashboard
+-persist reference to the student to interventionist and hr teacher on creation

+-changing db keys
+  -first models,
+  -second seeds,
+  -third in home page,
+  -fourth in forms serving page
+   -including helper methods
+  -fifth in form page(break out into partials)
+  -sixth in form persistence(implement new form persistence system) -add student codes

 --COMPLETED EXPECTED IMPLEMENTATION--
 Refactor: getStudentNames method - rename to getNames
           initial state for form creation
           combine id/populator helpers
           reformat id's to match db
-          Make inputs identical to model so we can persist the response object without modification
+          (once validations are in place)Make inputs identical to model so we can persist the response object without modification

 Add DocX Templater
   -add to student display on Dashboard
   -clicking creates the file and sends it to the browser print page

-Add a translating layer for database values

 Login features
   -not a user? send email to admin to notify